ssbc/ssb-subset-replication-spec/README.md

 ```

 The muxrpc stream would first send the feed metadata followed by the
 data similar to the way createHistoryStream works.
+The json object
+notation is just to conway the concepts transferred.

 ## getTangle (TBD)